oliverfields/dun/README.md

-# dun
+# Dun

+Free form note taking and easily identify tasks in the text to follow up on using statuses and tags.

+- A task is a single line in a text file that contains a status string (e.g. TODO or DONE)
+- Tag tasks or other lines by adding #string
-Lightweight notes and todo tasks CLI.
+- Notes(plain text files) contain both notes and zero or more tasks
+- CLI for listing tasks found in notes and filtering them by statuses and tags

 GIF

-## Why

-To manage meeting notes and todo tasks from the command line using a very simple rule set and plain text files edited in vim.

-There are plenty of both todo list managers and meeting notes tools already, but they often only offer one or the other, require more complex syntax to define tasks or don't use plain text files as a back end.

-Dun allows free form note taking and easily identify tasks in the text to follow up on.

 ## Installation